ecix/birdseye/README.md

 which will copy the dist to the remote server and executes fpm via ssh.

+## Upgrading

+If you installed birdseye by cloning the repository, the server will fetch on startup a prebuilt version of the client UI.

+To upgrade to the latest version just do a

+		git pull

+and restart birdseye.

+You may have to clear the cache in the browser afterwards.

 ## Hacking

 The client is a Single Page React Application.